ycs77/headlessui-float/README.md

 ## Sponsor

-If you think this package have helped you, can [Become a sponsor](https://www.patreon.com/ycs77) to support my work~ and your avatar will be visible on my major projects.
+If you think this package have helped you, can [Become a sponsor](https://www.patreon.com/ycs77) to support my work~ and your avatar will be visible on this page and my major projects.

 ---